Nasdaq falls in late trading; dollar off highs

-Amazon.com and Microsoft were the biggest drags on the Nasdaq, while the S&P 500 was flat as gains in energy and other economically sensitive shares provided some support.
+Amazon.com (AMZN.O) and Microsoft (MSFT.O) were the biggest drags on the Nasdaq, while the S&P 500 was flat as gains in energy and other economically sensitive shares provided some support.

 The Nasdaq fell sharply on Tuesday after U.S. Treasury Secretary Janet Yellen said that rate hikes may be needed to stop the economy from overheating.
 Yellen later said a near-term interest rate hike was not something she was "predicting or recommending."